-IV The relationship between the self-assessment and financial indicators of indebtedness comparison, we consider four such indicators: the debt service ratio (DSR), the debt-to-income ratio (DIR), the number of debts, and having debt in arrears.
+In this section, we analyze the relationship between the indebtedness self-assessment indicator and other indicators typically used in the literature to study household indebtedness.
+In our comparison, we consider four such indicators: the debt service ratio (DSR), the debt-to-income ratio (DIR), the number of debts, and having debt in arrears.
 Our goal in this section is to compare whether they behave similarly to our indicator.